google/oss-fuzz/docs/glossary.md

 OSS-Fuzz applies fuzzing to [fuzz targets](#fuzz-target) that test APIs of some specific opensource library
 (or sometimes, internal functions of some application).
-One project may have more than one Fuzz Target (example: [openssl](https://github.com/openssl/openssl/blob/master/fuzz/)), but OSS-Fuzz will have a single set of configuration files for such library.
+One project may have more than one [fuzz target](#fuzz-target) (example: [openssl](https://github.com/openssl/openssl/blob/master/fuzz/)), but OSS-Fuzz will have a single set of configuration files for such project.
-This is what we call **Library Config**.

 ## Fuzzing Engine